SerenityOS/serenity/Base/usr/share/man/man1/du.md

 * `-t size`, `--threshold size`: Exclude entries smaller than size if positive, or entries greater than size if negative
 * `--time time-type`: Show time of time time-type of any file in the directory, or any of its subdirectories.
 Available choices: mtime, modification, ctime, status, use, atime, access
 * `--exclude pattern`: Exclude files that match pattern
-* `-X file, --exclude_from`: Exclude files that match any pattern in file
+* `-X file, --exclude-from`: Exclude files that match any pattern in file

 ## Arguments